VET Student Loans

 You repay your loan through the tax system when your income is above the minimum repayment threshold.
 Repayment thresholds are adjusted each year to reflect changes in average weekly earnings.
 The minimum repayment income threshold for 2022-23 is $48,361.

 A VET Student Loan is a personal debt obligation that can affect your credit rating and have wage and tax repayment implications.
 From 1 July 2017, all existing and future debtors from any Commonwealth student loan program who move overseas must make compulsory HELP repayments.
 If you are living overseas and earning an income that exceeds the minimum repayment threshold, you will be required to make compulsory repayments towards your debt.
 Please refer to the ATO website for more information.

 For a summary of the important information you need to know, read or download the VET Student Loans – Frequently asked questions factsheet.
-Or visit the Commonwealth Department of Education and the Study Assist websites.
+Or visit the Department of Employment and Workplace Relations and the Study Assist websites.